nginx/agent/README.md

 [NGINX Instance Manager](https://www.nginx.com/products/nginx-management-suite/instance-manager/) showing metrics reported by Agent collected from NGINX Plus instance

 # How it Works
 Agent runs as a companion process on a system running NGINX.
 It provides gRPC and REST interfaces for configuration management and metrics collection from the NGINX process and operating system.
-Agent enables remote interaction with NGINX using common Linux tools and unlocks the ability to build sophisticated monitoring and control systems that can managing large collections of NGINX instances.
+Agent enables remote interaction with NGINX using common Linux tools and unlocks the ability to build sophisticated monitoring and control systems that can manage large collections of NGINX instances.

 ![How agent works](docs/agent-flow.png "How it works")